vietdungdev/Koolo-DiobyteVersion/README.md

 - **`keyboard.go`**: `KeySequence` inter-key delay changed from fixed `time.Sleep(200ms)` to `utils.Sleep(200)` for timing humanisation.

+### 13. Telegram & Discord startup resilience (`cmd/koolo/main.go`, `internal/remote/telegram/constructor.go`)

+- **Non-fatal bot initialization**: Discord and Telegram bot initialization errors are now logged as warnings instead of crashing the application.
+The bot continues running without the messaging service that failed.
+This fixes the reported issue where a TCP connection reset during Telegram API startup would crash the entire application.
+- **Telegram retry with exponential backoff**: the Telegram constructor retries up to 3 times with exponential backoff (2 s → 4 s → 8 s) before giving up, handling transient network errors (TCP resets, DNS failures, timeouts) gracefully.

+### 14. Discord API migration (`internal/remote/discord/discord_event_handler.go`)

+- **`MessageSend.File` → `MessageSend.Files`**: migrated from the deprecated singular `File` field
+  to the `Files` slice (discordgo v0.29.0).
+Both `sendItemScreenshot` and `sendScreenshot` are updated.
+This prevents future breakage when the deprecated field is removed.

+### 15. Andariel search fix (`internal/run/andariel.go`)

+- **Centralized `searchForAndariel()` method**: added 5 progressively deeper search positions in Andariel's chamber (Y coordinates 9560 → 9530).
+Before killing, the run now calls `searchForAndariel()` which moves through each position and checks for the boss via `data.Monsters.FindOne()`.
+This fixes the reported issue where the bot would stand at the chamber entrance unable to find Andariel because she was deeper in the room.
+The fix benefits **all 20+ character classes** since it lives in the run layer, not per-character.

+### 16. Bot idle state / stuck-in-town fix (`internal/action/move.go`)

+- **Town return detection with timeout**: when the bot is unexpectedly teleported to town during field movement (e.g., accidental TP click during combat), a `townReturnDetectedAt` timer starts.
+  After 5 seconds stuck in town, the bot proactively calls `UsePortalInTown()` to return to the field.
+Previously, the `MoveTo` loop would spin indefinitely with `Sleep(100)` calls, appearing as if the bot was standing still doing nothing.

+### 17. Attack repositioning improvement (`internal/action/step/attack.go`)

+- **Increased reposition attempts**: `repositionAttempts` threshold raised from `>= 1` to `>= 3`,
+  giving the bot more chances to angle around obstacles before giving up on a monster.
+This prevents premature target abandonment in tight corridors.

+### 18. Quest item stash fix (`internal/action/stash.go`)

+- **Operator precedence bug fix**: the `shouldStashIt()` function had an erroneous `|| i.Name == "HoradricStaff"` that bypassed all stash-exclusion logic due to Go's operator precedence.
+The condition was removed so quest items are now correctly evaluated against the standard stash rules.

+### 19. Updater repository migration (`internal/updater/`, `internal/server/templates/config.gohtml`)

+- **All updater URLs point to this fork**: the updater now clones, fetches, and checks against `Diobyte/Koolo-DiobyteVersion` instead of `kwader2k/koolo`:
+  - `repo.go`: clone URL updated
+  - `git.go`: `ensureUpstreamRemote()` — upstream URL, expected URL, and contains-check all updated
+  - `pr.go`: `upstreamOwner` → `"Diobyte"`, `upstreamRepo` → `"Koolo-DiobyteVersion"` (affects
+    GitHub API calls for PR listing, commit fetching, cherry-pick)
+- **GUI text updated**: all `kwader2k/koolo` references in the web UI (how-it-works panel, version fallback message, update status text, PR "Open" links) now show `Diobyte/Koolo-DiobyteVersion`.
+- **Go module paths unchanged**: `github.com/hectorgimenez/koolo` references in `GOGARBLE` and `-ldflags` are Go import paths matching `go.mod` and are intentionally left as-is.

+### 20. Infinite loop / bot freeze fixes (`internal/action/step/`, `internal/context/`)

+Three unbounded loops that could cause the bot to stand still indefinitely have been fixed:

+- **`swapWeapon()` — `swap_weapon.go`**: the `for {}` loop had **no max attempts**.
+If
+  `SwapToCTA()` was called but no CTA existed (e.g., `UseSwapForBuffs` enabled without a CTA equipped), the bot would spin forever pressing the weapon swap key every 500 ms. Fixed with `maxSwapAttempts = 6`; after exhausting attempts, logs a warning and returns gracefully.
+- **`WaitForGameToLoad()` — `context.go`**: the `for LoadingScreen` loop had **no timeout**.
+If the loading screen flag got stuck (frozen game client, network issue), the bot would block forever.
+This is called from 6+ critical code paths.
+Fixed with a **30-second deadline**; after timeout, logs a warning and proceeds.
+- **`OpenPortal()` — `open_portal.go`**: the `for {}` loop had **no max attempts**.
+If the portal object never appeared (laggy server, area restriction, game state desync), the loop would retry every 1 second indefinitely.
+Fixed with `maxPortalAttempts = 10`; after exhausting attempts, returns an error that propagates up for proper game restart.

 ---

 > For a file-level diff against upstream run: